topo-gps/ios-manual/en/routes/routes_plan.rst

 - *Search*: With this option you can create a route point by entering a location name.
 - *Reset*: This will reset the route planner.
 The planned route and the route points will disappear.

-To save a planned route, you have to press :ref:`'Save' <ss-route-plan-save>` button on the top right.
+To save a planned route, you have to press :ref:`'Save' <ss-route-plan-save>` button on the top right of the screen.
 To share the planned route, you can tap the export icon left of the save button.

 You can obtain more information about the route planner, by pressing 'Planner: Copyright', in the top left of the route planner screen.